-A work-friendly café with great coffee, food, drinks and free wi-fi in Rome
+A work-friendly café with great food, drinks, live music and free wi-fi in Rome

 Ex Circus – a cozy cafe meets bar meets bistrot which doubles as a study room – has reopened, just steps away from Piazza Navona.